Using Variables to Create a Notification Template in AutoTask with TimeZest scheduling Link (draft)

 For internal work (Scheduled Maintenance / Background Work queue). use one of the TimeZest appointment types prefaced with the word [INTERNAL] in brackets at the beginning of the name.
 The customer will not receive an appointment confirmation or ...

-• TimeZest Basics
+• TimeZest Usage

 • Service Call (Appointment) Scheduling Procedures

+This article needs organizing when time permits.
 This is for current customers.
-For new customers, see “New Client Intake Instructions” Much of this info is intended for the office admin, but it is important for techs to know how to manage customers on the phone, create tickets and prioritize when ...
+For new customers, see “New Client Intake Instructions” Much of this info is intended for the office admin, but it is important for techs to know how to manage customers ...